pkking/quick-mirror-openeuler/README.rst

 Client
 ======

 The client is ``quick-fedora-mirror``.
-It is currently written in zsh but should be portable to bash.
-(I needed associative arrays and haven't learned to do them in bash.)
+It is written in zsh and uses features which aren't really portable to bash  bash.
 It needs no external tools besides ``rsync``, ``awk``, and the usual core utilities.

 A config file is required (unless you edit the script); see the sample file in ``quick-fedora-mirror.conf.dist``.
 The destination directory and location of